westete/PwaHtml5cssJs/README.md

-# Simples PWA Using only HTML, CSS and Javascript
+# Simplest PWA Using only HTML, CSS and Javascript